marketinggokul/marketinggo/README.md

-#What Factors Affect the Cost of Hiring a Digital Marketer in Salem? (https://muralibiz.in/digital-marketing-in-salem/)
+# What Factors Affect the Cost of Hiring a Digital Marketer in Salem?

 Introduction
 Hiring a digital marketer is a crucial step for businesses looking to grow online.
 But how much does it cost to hire one in Salem, Tamil Nadu?
 The cost varies based on several factors, including expertise, services required, and business goals.
 Let’s break down the key factors that influence digital marketing costs in Salem.
+## My Website
+Visit my website for the best content: [Your Website Name](https://muralibiz.in/digital-marketing-in-salem/)

 1. Experience and Expertise
 A digital marketer’s experience level plays a major role in pricing: